thigcampos/salyut/README.md

-# Salyut | Салют
+# Dot | Салют
-[Salyut](https://en.wikipedia.org/wiki/Salyut_programme) is an elegant and simple dotfiles manager for macOS, inspired by [GNU Stow](https://www.gnu.org/software/stow/).
+[Dot](https://en.wikipedia.org/wiki/Dot_programme) is an elegant and simple dotfiles manager for macOS, inspired by [GNU Stow](https://www.gnu.org/software/stow/).

 ## Etymology
-Salyut is named after a Soviet space station program that launched the first crewed space station.
+Dot is named after a Soviet space station program that launched the first crewed space station.
 Here's an excerpt from Wikipedia:
-> The Salyut programme (Russian: Салют, IPA: [sɐˈlʲut], meaning "salute" or "fireworks") was the first space station programme, undertaken by the Soviet Union.
+> The Dot programme (Russian: Салют, IPA: [sɐˈlʲut], meaning "salute" or "fireworks") was the first space station programme, undertaken by the Soviet Union.
 It involved a series of four crewed scientific research space stations and two crewed military reconnaissance space stations over a period of 15 years, from 1971 to 1986.
-In one respect, Salyut had the space-race task of carrying out long-term research into the problems of living in space and a variety of astronomical, biological, and Earth-resources experiments.
-On the other hand, the USSR used this civilian programme as a cover for the highly secretive military Almaz stations, which flew under the Salyut designation.
-Salyut 1, the first station in the program, became the world's first crewed space station.
+In one respect, Dot had the space-race task of carrying out long-term research into the problems of living in space and a variety of astronomical, biological, and Earth-resources experiments.
+On the other hand, the USSR used this civilian programme as a cover for the highly secretive military Almaz stations, which flew under the Dot designation.
+Dot 1, the first station in the program, became the world's first crewed space station.

 ## Usage
 Initially, you must create the package within your dotfiles directory: